julianmfrost/Activity_Propagation_and_Asset_Returns/README.md

-We test whether economic activity shocks create cascading returns across equities, crypto, and commodities and find such ripple effects are largely absent.
+We test whether economic activity shocks create cascading returns across equities, commodities, and digital assets, and find such ripple effects are largely absent.
 Analyzing the S&P 500, Microsoft, Ethereum, and WTI crude oil from 2018 to 2025, we examine if changes in funda- mental activity like earnings, network fees, or consumption trigger self-exciting price dynamics.
 Our frame- work combines predictive regressions with impulse response analysis to model these effects.